Arsuaga-Vazquez-Lab/h-BiP/README.md

 ```

 **Reproducing results from Gonzalez-Isunza et al.**
-+ After navigating in the terminal to /h-BiP type:
++ Open the terminal, navigate to /h-BiP and type:
 ```
 myterminal ~/h-BiP $ python3 hbip_reproduce.py
 ```